Varg Vikernes: Murder of Euronymous

 In early 1993, animosity arose between Euronymous and Vikernes.
 After the Bergens Tidende episode, Euronymous decided to shut Helvete down as it began to draw the attention of the police and media.

 On the night of 10 August 1993, Vikernes stabbed Euronymous to death at his apartment in Oslo.
 The murder was initially blamed on Swedish black metallers by the media.
 It has been speculated that the murder was the result of a power struggle, a financial dispute over Burzum records (Euronymous owed Vikernes a large sum of royalty payments), or an attempt at "outdoing" a recent stabbing in Lillehammer committed by Emperor drummer Faust.
 Vikernes claims that he killed Euronymous in self-defense.
 He says that Euronymous had plotted to stun him with an electroshock weapon, tie him up, and torture him to death while videotaping the event.
 Vikernes explains: "If he was talking about it to everybody and anybody I wouldn't have taken it seriously.
 But he just told a select group of friends, and one of them told me".
 He said Euronymous planned to use a meeting about an unsigned contract to ambush him.

 On the night of the murder, Vikernes and Snorre "Blackthorn" Ruch drove from Bergen to Euronymous' apartment at Tøyengata in Oslo.
 Blackthorn allegedly stood in the stairwell smoking while Vikernes went to Euronymous' apartment on the fourth floor.
 Vikernes said he met Euronymous at the door to hand him the signed contract, but when he stepped forward and confronted Euronymous, Euronymous "panicked" and kicked him in the chest.
 Vikernes claims Euronymous ran into the kitchen to fetch a knife.
 The two got into a struggle and Vikernes stabbed Euronymous to death.
 His body was found in the stairwell on the first floor with 23 stab wounds—two to the head, five to the neck, and 16 to the back.
-Vikernes claimed his final stab to the skull was so powerful the knife remained stuck in Euronymous' skull, but no physical evidence or bodily injuries supported his claim.
 Vikernes contended that most of Euronymous' wounds were caused by broken glass he had fallen on during the struggle.
 After the murder, Vikernes and Blackthorn drove back to Bergen.
 On the way, they stopped at a lake where Vikernes disposed of his bloodstained clothes.
 This claim of self-defense is doubted by Emperor drummer Faust, but Mayhem bassist Necrobutcher believed Vikernes did kill Euronymous due to the aforementioned death threats.